rubocop/blog.rubystyle.guide/_posts/2019-06-21-float-division.markdown

 Our team is leaning toward recommending `fdiv` and coercing only the left operand (as we feel that way you'll spot more quickly what's going on).
 For RuboCop the idea is to enforce the left coercion style by default, mostly because `fdiv` is not used much in the wild.

-In the spirit of broader community collaboration we've started this blog so that more people can see what we're working on, and participate in the discussions around introducing new guidelines and changing existing ones.[^2] So, what do you think we should recommend and why?
+So, what do you think we should recommend and why?

 [^1]: After closing the ticket we've decided to ask for more feedback.
-[^2]: Discussions have been happening for years on the issue trackers of the style guides, but we hope that this blog is going to help us to reach out to more people.

-P.S.
-I wanted to add some simple voting mechanism to this post, but I couldn't find any good free options.
-Ideas in this direction would be appreciated!
+We know we should have done things the other way around. :-)